LeaHartl/ProcessGlaciers_2023/readme.md

 ## not needed:
 Variability Plots:
 Make plots of hypsometry, variability of dz, etc. plots mostly based on csv files generated in setup_bins.py.

-Geometry plots: probably not needed, maybe use as basis for plots binning by aspect/eleation somehow

-open Qs:
-start/end year of periods for dz calculation: conistency...